 SWK 345.
 Practice I - Social Work with Individuals and Families.
 3 credits.
 FA

 Introduction to the ethical and theoretical base from which generalist social workers practice.
 Brief overview of the methods employed by social workers providing services.
 P: SWK 260 or permission of instructor; CO: SWK 275 and SWK 346; or IC; SWK major.

 SWK 346.
 Pre-Practicum.
 1 credit.
 FA

 Integrating course knowledge in a practice setting is the goal of pre-practicum.
 Under the supervision of a social worker students explore the ethical and theoretical base from which generalist social workers practice.
 Taken concurrently with SWK 345 Practice I Generalist Practice with Individuals & Families, the course begins the field practicum experience that distinguishes the social work degree.
 This is a 40 hour off-campus community experience; students need to have access to reliable transportation and be able to provide 2-hour blocks of time that can be dedicated to the community based experience.
 P or CO: SWK 275; P or CO with permission: SWK 261; CO: SWK 345; Social Work major.

 SWK 359.
 Practice II: Social Work with Groups.
 3 credits.
 FA

 Introduces students to the theory, concepts and experience in the development of group dynamics and effective group skills.
 Stresses development of practice skills and strategies to achieve effective group facilitation.
-P: SWK 345 or SWK major.
+P: SWK major; SKW 261; SWK 275; Oral Communication.

 SWK 369.
 Insurance Coverage for the Health and Human Services.
 1 credit.